mghermsen/ICU_rationing_simulation/README.md

 * P/F 300-400 -> 1
 * P/F >400 -> 0

-If PaO2/FiO2 Is not available, use SaO2/FiO2:
+If PaO2/FiO2 is not available *or is more than 4 hours old*, use the SaO2/FiO2:
 * SF<=150 -> 4
 * SF 150-235 -> 3
 * SF 235-315 ->  2
 * SF 315-400 -> 1
 * SF >400 -> 0

+In other words, use the respiratory SOFA calculated from a blood gas for 4 hours after collection, then default back to SaO2/FiO2 ratio (unless a new blood gas has been drawn)

 To estimate the FiO2 for a patient on low-flow nasal cannula, use the following formula